 Wisconsin Supreme Court's liberal majority questions past ruling barring ballot drop boxes

-MADISON – The new liberal majority of the Wisconsin Supreme Court on Monday questioned its conservative members' past decision to bar Wisconsin clerks from using absentee ballot drop boxes in a case that could impact turnout in a key swing state this November.
+MADISON, Wisc. — The new liberal majority of the Wisconsin Supreme Court on Monday questioned its conservative members' past decision to bar state clerks from using absentee ballot drop boxes in a case that could impact turnout in a key swing state this November.

 "What if we just got it wrong?" said Justice Jill Karofsky, one of four members of the court's liberal majority, referring to the court's prior decision.
 "What if we made a mistake?
 Are we now supposed to just perpetuate that mistake into the future?"

-The court in the coming weeks will decide whether to reinstate the use of absentee drop boxes, just before voters are set to cast ballots in the next presidential election that features a rematch of President Joe Biden and former President Donald Trump.
+The Wisconsin court in the coming weeks will decide whether to reinstate the use of absentee drop boxes, just before voters are set to cast ballots in the next presidential election featuring a rematch of President Joe Biden and former President Donald Trump.

 Biden defeated Trump in Wisconsin by about 21,000 votes four years ago.
 Since then, Trump has sought to persuade lawmakers and judges to overturn the battleground state's election result and in doing so, argued ballots returned in drop boxes amounted to voter fraud despite a lack of evidence to support the claim.